rhetorica-software/griffin-chrome-audit-extension/README.md

 - (Optional) Increase CPU and memory allocated to help speed up performance
 - Start work space, and then manually install extension by uploading the dist-chrome.zip file and extracting on the host.
 Install it via chrome://extensions "Load Unpacked".

+Ps. the above steps have been replicated in a dedicated workspace image, which automatically downloads the latest extensions from the SWAG server.

 ## Chrome managed policies

 To set variables for the extension to recognise, put the below .json in /etc/opt/chrome/policies/managed inside the kasm container (make sure the extension ID is correct).